FAQs

 Applicants should ensure the application is unique and relevant for each scholarship (if applying for more than one).

-You must upload the following supporting documents as part of your online application (in PDF format):
+Applicants must upload the following supporting documents as part of their online application (in PDF format):

-- Research and study tour proposal template: use this to outline your research plans and study tour locations.
+• Research and study tour proposal template: use this to outline research plans and study tour locations.

-- Endorsement of application form completed by your Principal or Manager.
-Your scholarship application will not be considered if this form is not submitted.
+• Endorsement of application form completed by the applicant's Principal or Manager.
+Scholarship application will not be considered if this form is not submitted.

 Each application will be assessed on how well it meets the objectives of the scholarship program.
-Throughout your application, ensure that you are making explicit links across the research, rationale, curriculum/syllabus and itinerary.
-Ensure that your proposal shows how your research will:
+Throughout the application, applicants will need to ensure that they are making explicit links across the research, rationale, curriculum/syllabus and itinerary.
+Ensure that the proposal shows how the research will:

 The selected research topic must align with the scholarship focus and be an area of current or future demand, in addition to holding personal interest for the applicant.
 Keep in mind that selection panels will look for unique and relevant proposals that aim to provide maximum impact to students.
 Consider these steps when choosing a topic:

-- Brainstorm.
-Generate ideas of interest to you, personally and professionally.
+• Brainstorm.
+Generate ideas of interest to the applicant, personally and professionally.

-- Read.
-Read information from professional associations, previous scholar reports, colleagues or networks to help you understand what information exists and how your idea could further that knowledge.
+• Read.
+Read information from professional associations, previous scholar reports, colleagues or networks to help applicants understand what information exists and how their idea could further that knowledge.

-- Focus.
-Organise your ideas into topics.
-If your topic is too broad it may be hard to find information that is focused and relevant; if your topic is too narrow it may be hard to find any information at all.
+• Focus.
+Organise ideas into topics.
+If the applicant's topic is too broad it may be hard to find information that is focused and relevant; if the topic is too narrow it may be hard to find any information at all.
 Is it something new or something from a new perspective?
 How does it align with the syllabus or curriculum?

-- Discuss.
-If you can, engage your principal, manager, colleagues and networks to discuss your potential research topic.
-Others will be able to help you see your topic more clearly and ask questions from a different perspective.
+• Discuss.
+If possible, applicants are encourage to engage with their principal, manager, colleagues and networks to discuss their potential research topic.
+Others will be able to help applicants see their topic more clearly and ask questions from a different perspective.

-- Define.
-Define your topic into a focused research question.
-With the direction of your research now clear, you can begin locating material on your topic.
+• Define.
+Define the topic into a focused research question.
+With the direction of the applicant's research now clear, they can begin locating material on their topic.

 The following areas reflect the required sections in the research and study tour proposal template (uploaded as part of the online application form).

-Title: Choose a title that will engage the selection panel and raise their interest in your application.
-This will become the title of your research proposal (it can be updated later) and used on your research report submitted after your study tour.
+Title: Applicants should choose a title that will engage the selection panel and raise interest in their application.
+This will become the title of the applicant's research proposal (it can be updated later) and used on their research report submitted after their study tour.

-Synopsis (word limit 150): Provide a brief summary of your proposed research and outline key aspects of your proposed investigation and outcomes.
-Summarise how your proposed study tour will meet the objectives of the Premier's Teacher Scholarships to: enrich the body of professional knowledge, contribute to the learning outcomes of students, contribute to the recipient's professional learning and impact upon learning and teaching beyond an individual recipient/school/campus.
+Synopsis (word limit 150): Applicants will need to provide a brief summary of their proposed research and outline key aspects of their proposed investigation and outcomes.
+Applicants will summarise how their proposed study tour will meet the objectives of the Premier's Teacher Scholarships to: enrich the body of professional knowledge, contribute to the learning outcomes of students, contribute to the recipient's professional learning and impact upon learning and teaching beyond an individual recipient/school/campus.

-Inspiration statement (word limit 100): This statement should identify the purpose, cause or belief that inspires you to research this particular topic.
-Craft this statement carefully and intentionally, as selection panels read this first to get a sense of your passion and motivation for your topic.
+Inspiration statement (word limit 100): This statement should identify the purpose, cause or belief that inspires applicants to research their particular topic.
+Craft this statement carefully and intentionally, as selection panels read this first to get a sense of the applicant's passion and motivation for their topic.

-Rationale (word limit 300): Share your justification for choosing this topic and show explicit links to current research and practice.
+Rationale (word limit 300): Applicants are to share their justification for choosing their topic and show explicit links to current research and practice.
 This may include reference to a 'gap' in current research, the need to research existing information or ideas in a new context or the need to conduct research to solve a specific problem.
-Explain the purpose of your proposed study, providing context of both existing evidence (and theory) and practical applications.
+Explain the purpose of the proposed study, providing context of both existing evidence (and theory) and practical applications.

-Syllabus/curriculum/module relationship (word limit 300): Demonstrate how your research topic directly links to teaching and learning.
-What is the connection to current and future trends in your subject area?
+Syllabus/curriculum/module relationship (word limit 300): Demonstrate how the research topic directly links to teaching and learning.
+What is the connection to current and future trends in the focus area?
 This section should show explicit links to the syllabus (NSW curriculum) and reinforce it with research about that area.

-Outcomes and benefits (word limit 300): Address your predicted outcomes.
-What are you hoping to prove/disprove?
-Indicate how your research will contribute to your particular subject area and how this will benefit student outcomes, making explicit links and reference to NSW curriculum/syllabus.
+Outcomes and benefits (word limit 300): Applicants are to address their predicted outcomes.
+What are applicants hoping to prove/disprove?
+Indicate how the research will contribute to the chosen focus area and how this will benefit student outcomes, making explicit links and reference to NSW curriculum/syllabus.

-Proposed study tour details (five-weeks maximum): The research and study tour proposal template (uploaded as part of the online application form), is a high-level proposal only, but should demonstrate that you have seriously considered what you want to achieve during the five-week study tour, the sequence of visits, and what is financially feasible.
-At the application stage, you are not required to contact individuals or organisations to confirm meetings or activities.
+Proposed study tour details (five-weeks maximum): The research and study tour proposal template (uploaded as part of the online application form), is a high-level proposal only, but should demonstrate that applicants have seriously considered what they want to achieve during the five-week study tour, the sequence of visits, and what is financially feasible.
+At the application stage, applicants are not required to contact individuals or organisations to confirm meetings or activities.
 (Successful recipients will later finalise their study tour plan.)

-- Anticipated Dates: List the proposed dates that that you would conduct each individual activity.
-This is an estimate as if successful, you will confirm actual dates later.
+• Anticipated Dates: List the proposed dates that each individual activity would be conducted.
+This is an estimate as if successful, applicants will be asked to confirm actual dates later.
 Note that funded research activities must be completed in one block of up to 35 days (including working through any weekends and school holidays), with up to seven separate days of funded sharing activities completed within 90 days of the research.

-- Benefits: Indicate how the activity is relevant and of benefit to your study tour proposal and research.
-What benefit will this activity add to your proposal topic?
-What can you learn by undertaking this activity or visiting this person/organisation?
-How will this activity help to tie your research to the NSW curriculum/syllabus?
+• Benefits: Indicate how the activity is relevant and of benefit to the proposed study tour and research.
+What benefit will this activity add to the proposal topic?
+What can the applicant learn by undertaking this activity or visiting this person/organisation?
+How will this activity help to tie the applicant's research to the NSW curriculum/syllabus?

 Additional personal or holiday leave cannot be added to the five-week study tour.

-Dissemination/sharing (word limit 300): Describe how you will share your final research information and knowledge so that it reaches as many people or organisations as possible across sectors, mediums, and local, regional and state levels.
-Specifically name and briefly describe the dissemination methods you plan to use (for example, 'develop a workshop session that can be delivered at the History Teachers Association state conference').
+Dissemination/sharing (word limit 300): Describe how the final research and knowledge will be shared so that it reaches as many people or organisations as possible across sectors, mediums, and local, regional and state levels.
+Specifically name and briefly describe the dissemination methods that will be used (for example, 'develop a workshop session that can be delivered at the History Teachers Association state conference').
 Where appropriate, incorporate professional associations and the scholarship sponsor as a means of dissemination.
 Some ideas from past scholars and sponsors:

 Local